cdavidson825/crypto-search/README.md

 Introduction
 -----------

-Stupid simple app to pull down the released NSA Cryptologs, extract/index/search the text.
-This app just piggy backs off the Apache Lucene 4 Index and Search classes and has a few helper scripts to get/extract the data.
+Stupid Simple App to pull NSA cryptologs, extract text, and make them searchable using the Lucene 4 Demo Index/Search classes.
+This app just piggy backs off the Apache Lucene 4 Demo Index and Search classes and has a few helper scripts to get/extract/index/search the data.

 This app uses Ant + Ivy to pull down the required .jars used by the various scripts.

 ```
 git clone git://github.com/cdavidson825/crypto-search.git
-cd cd crypto-search
+cd crypto-search
 ant
 ```

-Scripts (under scripts/ dir)
+Helper Scripts
 --------------

-Getting the PDFs
+Getting the NSA Cryptolog PDFs from the nsa.gov website

 ```
+cd scripts
 ./fetch_pdfs.sh
 ```

-Extract Text from PDF
+Extract Text from PDF using PDFBox

 ```
+cd scripts
 ./extract_text.sh
 ```

 Create Lucene Index from Extracted Text

 ```
+cd scripts
 ./create_index.sh
 ```

 Search for Text

 ```
+cd scripts
 ./search.sh
 ```